jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Fundamental Principles,
 2009-03-31

-It is possible to program as simply in assembly as you do in the new computer language, but in the new computer language you are more dictated to work within a certain paradigm.
+It is possible to program as simply in assembly as you do in Encircle, but in Encircle you are more dictated to work within a certain paradigm.
 You can apply the paradigm in assembly language too, but in assembly you can more easily break those rules.
-In the new computer language the rules are more imposed.
-Actually, in the new computer language you are also not obliged to do it that way.
+In Encircle the rules are more imposed.
+Actually, in Encircle you are also not obliged to do it that way.

 In an object oriented language you can still program procedural, but it is just, that objects and classes are a programming construct of an importance equal to that of procedures.

-In the new computer language it is the same way:
+In Encircle it is the same way:

 relations and aspects are programming constructs of equal importance, but you do not have to use them.
 Nevertheless, they are so present as a programming construct, that you start to use them anyway.